jkingsman/Breakbot/README.md

 Quickly add disruptive unicode, dangerous strings, and more to your clipboard.
 Spend less time googling for RTL overrides and Zalgo text, and more time pen-testing!

 ## Usage
 You can get Breakbot from the [Chrome store](https://chrome.google.com/webstore/detail/paljnfjjeclclieknpdeljeilmmoheog), or run `gulp` and import the `dist` directory as an unpacked extension.
 Click the cracked egg icon on your toolbar to expand a searchable list of naughty strings; click a string to copy it to your clipboard.
+You can also strike enter while in the search box to copy the first result (i.e. typing `shrug[enter]` will copy the shrug to your clipboard).

 ## Installation